 Against COVID-19, we are stronger together.
 We will not overcome this crisis without a strong and unified European revival.
 The European Union has already taken measures and those efforts are continuing both at European level and between countries themselves.

-France played a leading role in encouraging the EU to take the measure of the crisis as, on 10 March 2020, it requested an extraordinary European Council meeting and called for coordinated border measures to prevent countries adopting an individualist approach.
+France played a key role in encouraging the European Union to assess the scale of the crisis by requesting an extraordinary European Council meeting on 10 March 2020 and calling for coordinated border measures to prevent countries adopting an individualist approach.

-The Heads of State and Government have since then taken several measures to coordinate our public health efforts, to protect Europeans and to reduce the socioeconomic impact of the epidemic:
+The Heads of State and Government have also taken several measures to coordinate our public health efforts, to protect Europeans and to reduce the socioeconomic impact of the epidemic:

-1. Pool medical equipment (protective equipment, respiratory ventilators and laboratory kits) by creating the first ever common reserve of medical equipment and joint procurement to purchase personal protective equipment.
+- Pool medical equipment (protective equipment, respiratory ventilators and laboratory kits) by creating the first ever common reserve of medical equipment and joint procurement to purchase personal protective equipment.
 This also requires a concerted effort to increase production capacities.
-At the same time, export permits have been made mandatory to export individual protection items outside Europe.
+At the same time, an export permit for personal protective equipment has been imposed for exports outside of Europe.

-3. Pool efforts to allow European citizens stranded outside the EU while travelling to return home..
+- Pool efforts to allow European citizens stranded outside the EU while travelling to return home.

-7. Suspend the Stability and Growth Pact to enable Member States to waive budgetary regulations in light of the pandemic..
+- Suspend the Stability and Growth Pact to enable Member States to waive budgetary regulations in light of the pandemic.

 The European Commission is responsible for effectively implementing these measures.
 Further measures are currently being discussed at European level to tackle this unprecedented crisis.